petershin/liferay-learn/docs/analytics-cloud/latest/en/people/individuals/individual-profiles.md

 1. Click *Individuals* in the left navigation panel.
 Click the *Known Individuals* tab.
 A listing of individual users appears, so you can page through, search for, and select them to learn more about them.

-   To download this list of individuals as a CSV file, click *Download Report*.
-See [downloading reports](../../reference/downloading-reports.md) to learn more.
+   To download this list of individuals as a CSV file, click *Download Reports*.
+See [Downloading Reports](../../reference/downloading-reports.md) to learn more.

 1. Select an Individual to view these things about the person: